The Documents screen provides a simple form allowing you to execute various Solr indexing commands in a variety of formats directly from the browser.

 Document(s): Enter a properly-formatted Solr document corresponding to the

 Document Typeselected.
 XML and JSON documents must be formatted in a Solr-specific format, a small illustrative document will be shown.
 CSV files should have headers corresponding to fields defined in the schema.
-More details can be found in Indexing with Update Handlers.
+More details can be found at: Uploading Data with Index Handlers.

 Commit Within: Specify the number of milliseconds between the time the document is submitted and when it is available for searching.